braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/customer_data_api.md

 If desired, you can assign conversion events to this campaign within Braze.

-However, given that the webhook is intended just to stream data, attribution at this level is likely less useful than looking at attribution at the campaign level after the behavioral data from Braze is used to personalize content.
+However, given that the webhook is only intended to stream data, attribution at this level is likely less useful than looking at attribution at the campaign level after the behavioral data from Braze is used to personalize content.

 ### Step 3: Launch the campaign